ondewo/ondewo-t2s-api/README.md

 To run the batch server, build the image by `make build_batch_server` and then run the server by `make run_batch_server` You can now try the server by going to  `http://0.0.0.0:40015`

+Check if the server is working by running `docker logs -f ondewo-t2s-batch-server`.

+Try out inference by running `curl -X POST --form "text=Hallo User wie geht es dir?
+Was hast du heute gemacht?" http://0.0.0.0:40015/text2speech > sample.wav`.

 ### How to Run Locally

-If you just want to use the servers, it is suggested to run them in Docker.
+If you just want to use the servers, it is recommended to run them in Docker.
 Run locally only for development purposes.

 Create a new conda environment (which you are going to use for development of this repository), then install all dependencies locally by doing `make install_dependencies_locally`.

-When this is all done, use the following commands to start the servers (you'll need to run this commands from the project root):
+When this is all done, use the following commands to start the servers (you'll need to run these commands from the project root):

-__Batch server:__ `export PYTHONPATH="${PWD}" && export FLASK_APP=batch_server &&  flask run --host=0.0.0.0 --port=40013`
+__Batch server:__ `export PYTHONPATH="${PWD}" && export FLASK_APP=batch_server && export CONFIG_FILE=config/config.yaml && python -m flask run --host=0.0.0.0 --port=40015`

 __Streaming server:__ `export PYTHONPATH="${PWD}" && python streaming_server/server.py`

 __Demo server:__ `export PYTHONPATH="${PWD}" && export FLASK_APP=demo_server &&  flask run --host=0.0.0.0 --port=40012`

 ### Other